Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity: Results

 \subsection{Per-Tier Discrimination}

 Each obscurity tier acts as a different rung of the parameter ladder.
-Fitting a log-linear regression of per-tier accuracy against $\log_{10}(N)$ on the 89-model calibration set reveals a striking stratification: T1's slope is only $0.124$ per decade and saturates at $\sim 120$B; T3 has the steepest slope ($0.324$ per decade) and saturates at $\sim 2$T.
+Fitting a log-linear regression of per-tier accuracy against $\log_{10}(N)$ on the 93-model calibration set reveals a striking stratification (Table~\ref{tab:scaling}, no-penalty scoring): T1's slope is only $0.072$ per decade; T2 $0.144$; T3 $0.275$; T4 has the steepest slope ($0.297$ per decade) and does not saturate within the calibration range; T5 $0.224$; T6 drops to $0.077$ (nearly flat in log-parameters within the open-weight set); and T7 $\approx 0.022$.
+Each tier is a step function whose midpoint sits at a different parameter scale, and the seven midpoints together span the ladder.
+Figure~\ref{fig:heatmap} shows the resulting step-function pattern.

-\textbf{T7 is a hard ceiling.} Only two of 188 evaluated models score above $1\%$ on T7 (Jamba-large at $2.8\%$, Grok-4 at $1.0\%$); every other model lands at $0\%$ to within sampling noise.
-Critically, this includes models we estimate at multi-trillion effective capacity.
-The implication is structural rather than parametric: T7 probes target facts whose effective mention frequency on the open web is below what current pretraining corpora preserve at any model size we have observed, so even a model trained on a comparable web snapshot cannot memorize them.
-T7 functions as an \emph{anchor}---it certifies that the obscurity ladder has not run out of room, that the long tail still extends beyond the largest model in our roster, and that any future ``saturated on IKP'' claim would have to be tested by extending the obscurity scale rather than the parameter axis.
+\textbf{T3 is the most informative single tier.} It combines a steep slope ($0.275$ per decade), the highest Spearman correlation with overall accuracy ($\rho = 0.965$), and the widest within-set spread (near-zero on sub-1B models up to $97\%$ on the largest open-weights), so a model's T3 score alone is a strong proxy for its overall ranking when compute precludes a full evaluation.
+T2 is less informative ($\rho = 0.742$) and saturates earlier; T1 is approximately a binary check (is this even a real LM?) and contributes essentially nothing to the discrimination of frontier models.
+Practically, a 200-probe sub-evaluation drawing primarily from T3 (with a thin T1/T2 sanity check and a thin T5/T6 ceiling check) recovers most of the signal of the full benchmark.

+\textbf{T6 discriminates the frontier.} Under no-penalty scoring the open-weight T6 slope is a modest $0.077$/decade, and large open models do register some T6 accuracy (DeepSeek V4 Pro at $16.5\%$ non-thinking, $46.4\%$ thinking), so T6 is a softer separator than under penalized scoring.
+Even so, the strongest proprietary models lead clearly: GPT-5.5 at $67.4\%$, GPT-5.5-Pro at $72.2\%$, GPT-5.5-Think at $69.5\%$, GPT-5 at $43.9\%$, Claude Opus 4.6-Think at $38.0\%$, o1 at $32.1\%$, and Opus 4.7 at $20.3\%$.
+The Gemini 3.x family posts the highest T6 scores (up to $94\%$), inflated by construction because Gemini 3.1 Pro is the T6 calibration landmark---hence their exclusion from the frontier table.
+The T6 gap between the leading proprietary models and the open-weight cluster remains the clearest signal of an effective-capacity step beyond $\sim$$2$T.

+\textbf{T7 is not a hard ceiling.} We do not treat any tier as a permanent ceiling.
+An earlier version of IKP, scored with a penalty, reported near-zero T7 accuracy for every model and used T7 as a saturation ``anchor''; that was a scoring artifact---the penalty netted correct answers against bluffs.
+At $\lambda=0$, T7 accuracy is nonzero for most models (median ${\sim}8\%$) and reaches ${\sim}22$--$28\%$ at the frontier.
+We do not read this as a clean knowledge measurement: part of it reflects lucky or partially-informed guesses, and ${\sim}9$ T7 probes are miscategorized (too easy; Limitations).
+T7 is simply the least-saturated tier and the main headroom for future obscurity scaling.